Cincinnati Bengals vs. Detroit Lions NFL Week 6 Odds, Plays and Insights for October 17, 2021

 Over/under insights

-- Cincinnati has combined with its opponents to score more than 48.5 points only one time this season.
+- Cincinnati and its opponents have scored at least 47.5 points or more just one time this season.

-- Detroit and its opponents have combined to score more than 48.5 points in two games this season.
+- Detroit's games have gone over 47.5 points in two opportunities this season.

-- The two teams combine to score 42.4 points per game, 6.1 less than the total in this contest.
+- The combined points per game average of the two teams, 42.4, is 5.1 points fewer than Sunday's over/under.

-- These two squads combine to allow 47.6 points per game, 0.9 fewer than this contest's over/under.
+- These two squads surrender a combined 47.6 points per game, 0.1 more than this contest's over/under.

 Bengals stats and trends

-- The Bengals have yet to cover the spread this season when favored by 3.5 points or more.
+- The Bengals have been favored by 3.5 points or more one time this season and have not covered the spread in any of them.

-- Cincinnati's games this year have eclipsed the over/under one time in five opportunities (20%).
+- Cincinnati's games this year have gone over the total in one out of five opportunities (20%).

-- The Bengals have turned the ball over one more time (7 total) than the Lions have forced a turnover (6) this season.
+- This year, the Bengals have turned the ball over seven times, one more than the Lions' takeaways (6).

 - Click over to SISportsbook and find the latest spread, moneyline and total for Cincinnati's matchup with the Lions.